emanualjade/test-openapi/README.md

 Automatically test your API based on a [Swagger/OpenAPI 2.0](https://www.openapis.org/) specification.

-Note: this is still quite unstable!
+Note: this is still quite unstable.
 It should get more stable in coming weeks though.

 # OpenAPI